mvallet91/JELAI/README.md

 - The **Ollama** server can run locally in the host machine or on a separate one.
 Cloud or third-party services can also be used, but the system is designed to work with a self-hosted server.

 ## References
 > Valle Torre, M., van der Velden, T., Specht, M., Oertel, C. (2025).
 JELAI: Integrating AI and Learning Analytics in Jupyter Notebooks.
 In: Cristea, A.I., Walker, E., Lu, Y., Santos, O.C., Isotani, S. (eds) Artificial Intelligence in Education.
-AIED 2025.
-Lecture Notes in Computer Science(), vol 15882.
-Springer, Cham. https://doi.org/10.1007/978-3-031-98465-5_9
+AIED 2025. https://doi.org/10.1007/978-3-031-98465-5_9

+> Valle Torre, M., Specht, M., Oertel, C. (2026).
+LLM Chatbots in High School Programming: Exploring Behaviors and Interventions.
+In: Proceedings of the 41st ACM/SIGAPP Symposium on Applied Computing (SAC '26).
+Association for Computing Machinery, New York, NY, USA. https://arxiv.org/abs/2511.18985

 ## Setup and Configuration